ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 		mediaEmbed: {
 			providers: [
 				{
-					// A URL regexp or an array of URL regexps:
+					// A URL regular expression or an array of URL regular expressions:
 					url: /^example\.com\/media\/(\w+)/,

 					// To be defined only if the media are previewable: